professorlust/annotator/README.md

 # Annotator
-A Crowdsourcing Multimedia Annotation Platform with Purview Control and Multiple Quality Control Mechanisms powered by Tornado and MongoDB
+A Crowdsourcing NLP Annotation Platform with Purview Control and Multiple Quality Control Mechanisms powered by Tornado and MongoDB

 ## Website